-Injuries to the head, skull, or brain can result in tremendous consequences to your health, quality of life, and future ability to provide for yourself and your family.
+Injuries to the head, skull, the brain and it’s surrounding areas are known as catastrophic injuries as your life will never be the same after the accident.
+Brain injuries can result in tremendous consequences to your health, quality of life, and future ability to provide for yourself and your family.
 When a traumatic brain injury (TBI) is caused by someone else’s negligence, victims may be entitled to several types of compensation.

 Sadly, claims for these damages can take time to negotiate, litigate, and resolve because of their many complexities, especially without help.
 The Philadelphia brain injury lawyers of Baratta Law, LLC feel no case is too complicated to deserve justice for people who have suffered traumatic brain injuries that weren’t their fault.
 Our attorneys are standing by to discuss your potential claim today.

 Signs and Symptoms You May Have Suffered a Brain Injury

 When our brains are jolted or experience traumatic blows, the body’s response can vary from one individual to the next.
 Though some symptoms may not present until days or weeks after an accident, others may appear and require medical assistance immediately.
 Swelling of brain tissue can cause bleeding issues to emerge well after the initial injury, for example.

 Brain injuries, whether in the first moments or weeks later, commonly result in the following symptoms:

 - Sudden change in cognition